 Goal setting was also used in a course that covers IT strategy and management.
-This course covers a wide range of topics, but one specific learning outcome covers the management of IT staff.
-Material supporting this learning outcome includes hiring, promotion, and employee performance planning and evaluation.
-To help students understand employee performance planning and appraisal, student performance evaluation activities planning and were developed.
+This course covers a wide range of topics, but one learning outcome specific covers the management of IT staff.
+Material supporting this learning outcome includes hiring, promotion, employee performance planning and and To help students understand evaluation. employee performance planning and appraisal, student performance planning and evaluation activities were developed.
 These activities are spread throughout the semester and provide processes to promote a growth mindset.